bbw7561135/jetshow/README.md

     * ``file_i`` - name of the file with image of Stokes *I* intensity [Jy/pixel].
 The same for each Stokes parameter (*Q*, *U* and *V*).

+ * ``calculate`` chooses what to calculate.
+Possible values are:
+    * ``full`` - calculate all stokes parameters and optical depth
+    * ``tau`` - calculate only stripe of the optical depth along the jet, which is used while iteratively finding the best image parameters.

 ## Warnings